microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Graph/README.md

 	Follow the [instructions](https://developer.microsoft.com/en-us/graph/docs/concepts/auth_register_app_v2) to register a **Native** application.

-2. Enabling .NET Framework 4.x is required.

-3. Declare any app capabilities required for authentication.
+2. Declare any app capabilities required for authentication.
 For UWP capabilities check documentation [here](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations).

-4. Identify Graph data needed for your scenario.
+3. Identify Graph data needed for your scenario.

 	In the left panel of MS Graph [documentation](https://developer.microsoft.com/en-us/graph/docs/concepts/overview) identify any data and APIs needed for your scenario.
 For example to get the signed-in user profile the [API](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/api/user_get) is "/me" and "User.Read" scope is enough as stated in the documentation.